Structured Approximations of Measures: Introduction

+The $N$-term bound in the second statement matches known rates for optimal quantizers in all dimensions, and matches optimal quantization rates and empirical measure approximation on compact domains when $d\geq 3$ (see \Cref{SEC:PriorArt} for details), while being faster than the empirical measure convergence rates in the cases $d=1,2$ due to the method of estimation.
+Moreover, these rates extend to non-compactly supported measures with sufficient tail decay (\Cref{PROP:noncompact_ext,COR:Noncompact}).

-Our structured approximations are motivated by orthographic projection camera models from computer vision \cite{stockman2001computer} in which points are orthogonally projected onto the camera plane.
+Our discrete approximations are based on Voronoi partitions of $\R^d$ (or a subset $\Omega$) with respect to the points $X$, and we show that the approximation rates are governed by the mesh norm of $X$.
+Our approximations are motivated by orthographic projection camera models from computer vision \cite{stockman2001computer} in which points are orthogonally projected onto the camera plane.
 An $N$-pixel grayscale image is typically considered as a matrix or vector, and is an array of $N$ pixel intensity values.
 However, in machine learning applications, it has been observed that treating images as vectors in Euclidean space can fail to accurately reflect the structure that appears in them.
-Many recent works have proposed understanding images as probability measures, for instance by mapping pixel intensities to a uniform grid in $\R^2$ \cite{cloninger2023linearized,hamm2022wassmap,khurana2022supervised,liu2022wasserstein,mathews2019molecular,negrini2023applications,wang2010optimal}.
+Many recent works have proposed understanding images as probability measures, for instance by mapping pixel intensities to a uniform grid in $\R^2$ \cite{cloninger2025linearized,hamm2023wassmap,khurana2022supervised,liu2025wasserstein,mathews2019molecular,negrini2024applications,wang2010optimal}.
 This viewpoint has been used for manifold learning and supervised classification in these references with success, as Wasserstein distances between images treated as measures are more geometrically meaningful than Euclidean distances.

-Optimal quantization of measures and empirical measure approximation have been studied in a variety of works \cite{bucklew1982multidimensional,graf2007foundations,hardin2020asymptotic} and \cite{Caas2012LearningPM,dereich2013constructive,fournier2013rate,singh2018minimax,weed2019sharp}, respectively.
-It is well known that in most instances, without stricter assumptions, both problems yield $N$-term approximations $\mu_N$ of an absolutely continuous measure $\mu$ such that $\W_p(\mu,\mu_N)= \Theta(N^{-\frac1d})$.
-Further assumptions on $\mu$ sometimes yield more refined estimates which we discuss in the sequel.
-We will show that concrete approximations of the form $\mu_N = \sum_{i=1}^N \alpha_i\tau_i$ match this rate for compactly supported measures, i.e., $\W_p(\mu,\mu_N) = O(N^{-\frac1d})$.
-We begin by taking $\tau_i$ to be supported on the Voronoi cells of a full-rank lattice $\Lambda\subset\R^d$.
-First, we consider an approximation on all of $\R^d$ using the scaled lattice $h\Lambda$ whereby we show approximation rate $O(h)$, and then we use a covering number argument to verify the $N$-term approximation rate for compactly supported measures.
-We then generalize this to nonuniform Voronoi tesselations of $\R^d$.
-In the last section, we generalize the approximation rates to non-compactly supported measures with suitable tail decay.